grimme-lab/xtb_docs/source/geometry.rst

 The input reader is strict in differentiating mol and sdf input, mol input with the sdf extension will be rejected by the reader.
-The topology and the sdf key-value pairs will be preserved and printed again in the final optimizated geometry.
+The topology and the sdf key-value pairs will be preserved and printed again in the final optimized geometry.

 Multiple entries in an sdf input will be ignored by the reader.